-Distance Learning Plan (Virtual School)
+Distance Learning Plan (Virtual School/E-Learning)

 The school has developed a Distance Learning plan to be instituted whenever it becomes necessary for school to be closed due to county and/or state mandates or other days deemed necessary by the Leadership team.
 It is important for parents to support their children during these times to keep them on track with their learning.
+All work assigned during distance learning must be turned in by 8 AM on the first day back to school for the student to be considered present.